so1omon563/terraform-aws-ecs-fargate-cluster/examples/basic_usage/README.md

-# SNS Topic
+# Basic usage

-Basic quickstart for creating a SNS Topic resource.
+Basic quickstart for creating a FARGATE ECS cluster.

 Example shows using Default Tags in the provider as well as passing additional tags into the resource.